SherG/cool-iron/blog/seo-set-forget.md

 * $1,500 minimum: What one agency charges to handle the simplest SEO tasks, like adding meta-descriptions to your articles.
 * $1,500 minimum: for one article, optimized for SEO (including doing keyword research before writing the article)
 * $1,779/month: the average amount that agencies and freelancers are paid per month, per client.
-* $500-$600: average minimum retainer fee for agencies or freelancers
+* $500-$699: average minimum retainer fee for agencies and for freelancers
 * $125/hr: the average SEO freelancer hourly rate.
-Rates can go up to $175/hour or more.
+Rates go up to $175/hour+.
 * $600 per link: what one agency charges for obtaining a single link from a low-ranking website to yours.

 The good news is the internet is filled with quality free tutorials to provide you with the SEO basics a small business owner needs to know.
 You can choose to handle your own SEO without hiring a professional.